Mehroz3/ulawpubllic-rep/README.md

 # ulawpubllic-rep
 my first repositiry
-i ma trying to learn github ans it is not that hard.
+i am trying to learn github and it is not that hard.

  #i learned now
+ #i updated some spellings mistake